mckn/gulp-nuget/README.md

 ==========
 This is just a quick draft to get you all started with the plugin.
 I will improve the documentation later on.
 If you think anything is missing or not working as described below, please open an issue or send a pull request...thanks!

 First off, you will need nuget.
 Here is an example on how you can download it.
 Do this in a step prior to running the gulp-nuget plugin.
-If you already have it on the machine you could just add the path to it instead and skip this step.
+If you already have it on the machine you could just skip this step.

 ```javascript